microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/Overview.md

 The rest of the architecture documentation will build bottom up, starting from the framework and runtime, building up to more interesting and complex systems like input.
-Please reference the Table of Contents to the side to dive into the rest of the architectural overview.
+Please reference the table of contents to the side to dive into the rest of the architectural overview.